Estimated reading time: 7 minutes

 6. A Competitor is Doing the Same Thing for Cheaper and Faster

-The competition today is relentless and as soon as you think you have a competitive edge, someone comes along and figures out a better, faster, cheaper way of delivering the same product.
+As soon as you think you have a competitive edge, someone comes along and figures out a better, faster, cheaper way of delivering the same product.
 This makes it very challenging for businesses to compete.

 7. When They Have a Great Experience